liferay/liferay-frontend-projects/How-to-use-locally-modified-Liferay-JS-Toolkit-tools.md

 If you clone this project to make some modifications to any of its sources you will then want to test what you did, probably.

-Sadly, what should be an easy task turns out to be a bit hard due to interoperation between `lerna`, `npm` and, if used `yarn` too.
+Sadly, what should be an easy task turns out to be a bit hard due to interoperation between `lerna`, `npm` and, if used, `yarn` too.

 To ease this task we propose two workflows depending on the package manager being used.